ericsonga/APCSAReview/_sources/Array2dBasics/a2dDAS.rst

 .. fillintheblank:: 2darrayNullfill

-    .. blank:: 2darrayNullblank
-        :correct: null$
-        :feedback1: ('.*','Did you actually try this?')

    What is printed when you type System.out.println(ticketInfo); after you do the above declarations?

+   -    :null$: Correct.
+The array hasn't actually been created yet so it prints null.
+        :.*: Did you actually try this?

 ..	index::
 	pair: 2D Array; creation